-Different people have different ways of communicating.
-Some people communicate very directly, while others may be more subtle in their communication style.
-Learning about your own communication style, and that of your partner(s), can help you navigate conversations about dating and sex.
+Communication is a key aspect of all relationships.
+Some people communicate very directly, while others are more subtle.
+Learning about the communication styles of you and your partner(s) can help you navigate conversations about relationships and sex.
 To learn more about communication styles, visit http://serenityonlinetherapy.com/assertiveness.htm.

-Talk it Over
+Talk It Over

 - Know what you want before anything sexual occurs.
 Consider in advance which sexual activities you do and do not want to engage in, and be assertive about what you are comfortable with.
 Even after sexual activity starts, it’s always OK to change your mind.
 If you start and want to stop, or have done something before but don’t want to again, say so.

-- Check in with your partner often to make sure you’re on the same page.
-Whoever is initiating or escalating sexual activities can ask, “What do you want to do?”
-“Would you like it if I…?” or even say, “Tell me what you want.”
-Checking in shows respect, builds trust, and gives you a chance for some sexy conversation.
+- Check in with your partner(s) often to make sure you’re on the same page.
+Ask, “What do you want to do?”
+“Would you like it if I…?” or say, “Tell me what you want.”
+Checking in shows respect, builds trust, and creates sexy conversation.

 - When problems arise, discuss them privately and in a neutral space before things get sexual.